 English A: Interactive English: Classes are small.
 Instruction is aimed at helping students step up from an already high level of English to the level of proficiency required for university study.
 English A1, A2, A3 and A4 classes comprise instruction on Production and Reception.
 English A5 and A6 classes are specifically designed for the School of Japan Studies students.
 All classes are, in principle, conducted in English.
 As a general rule, students in the School of Japan Studies should take the English A5 and A6 classes, as well as two Production (English A1/A2) classes and two Reception (English A3/A4) classes both in the Spring and Fall quarters.
-Credits awarded are, 4 credits for English A1 and A2 (Production) and 4 credits for English A3 and A4 (Reception), and 2 credits for English A5 and A6, for a total of 10 credits.
 Students are supposed to take these classes in the first year, with the same classes continuing from the spring through fall quarters.
+Students can earn up to 10 credits of English A in total: 4 credits of Production (English A1/A2), 4 credits of Reception (English A3/A4), and 2 credits of English A5/A6.
+However, even if students have already earned 10 credits, they can take English A courses offered as Summer/Winter Intensive English or Summer Immersion Camp (the additionally earned credits are counted as part of the 30 credits in Language Courses required for graduation).

-English B: Academic English:

-These are classes in which students develop English skills needed at the university level.
+- English B: Academic English: These are classes in which students develop English skills needed at the university level.
 There are skill-based and theme-based classes as well as classes in technical writing, labeled English B1, B2, B3, and B4.
 In addition, there are English B5 and B6 classes specifically designed for the School of Japan Studies students.
 As a general rule, students in the School of Japan Studies should take the English B5 and B6 classes, as well as six classes from the English B1, B2, B3, and B4.
-Students can take these classes from the second year.

-English C: Career English:

-These are practical English classes that aim to provide students with the language ability needed at the forefront of the business world.
-There are two types of classes: task-based and project-based.
+Students can take these classes from the second year. - English C: Career English: These are practical English classes that aim to provide students with the language ability needed at the forefront of the business world.
+There are two types of classes: task-based and projectbased.
 The classes are directed at third-year students and above.